Choosing the Right Approach at the Right Time: A Comparative Analysis of Causal Effect Estimation using Confounder Adjustment and Instrumental Variables: Sensitivity Analysis

-Now using the data, we will find $\gamma^B$ through benchmarking and combine this with $\phi$ and $\theta_B$ to form $\frac{\theta^B\phi}{\gamma^B}$.
-We will refer to this fraction as the "inconsistency ratio," or "IR", which may be used to judge the use of 2SLS or OLS.
-For example, a ratio of $<1$ implies that $\lambda_3 > \lambda_4$ and suggests that we should use 2SLS as opposed to OLS.
+We now turn to $c_1$ and $c_2$, which together quantify the degree of unmeasured confounding.
+In order to reasonably benchmark these relationships, we must make the following assumption: for the set of observed confounders with cardinality $J$ that make up the composite confounder $W$ in our notation, the magnitude of the $W_j-X$ relationship and $W_j-Y$ relationship for $j \in \{1,2,...J\}$ are similar to the magnitude of the $U-X$ and $U-Y$ relationship, respectively.
+To be conservative, we take the largest such magnitude where we the benchmark $c_1$ via $c_1^B = \max_j \frac{\partial}{\partial w_j}E[X|z,w_1,w_2,...,w_J]$ and similar for $c_2$.
 Of course, the degree of unobserved confounding could be different than the observed benchmark.
-To mitigate this, we may additionally add a multiplier, $M*\gamma^B$, if we believe the observed confounders underestimate ($M < 1$) or overestimate ($M > 1$) the degree of unobserved confounding.
-For example, if $M = 0.5$, we are assuming that the unobserved confounding is half as much as the benchmarked confounding.
-Lastly, we compute $\theta^I$ or the degree of the exclusion restriction violation to satisfy $\frac{\theta^I\phi^B}{\gamma^B} = 1$, or returning to ambivalence.
+To mitigate this, we may additionally add a multiplier, for example $M \times c_1^B$, if we believe the observed confounders underestimate ($M < 1$) or overestimate ($M > 1$) the degree of unobserved confounding.
+For instance, if $M = 0.5$, we are assuming that the unobserved confounding is half as much as the benchmarked confounding.
+Because the data is normalized, all quantities are on the scale of $[-1,1]$ and can be effectively interpreted as partial correlations.

-The above quantities culminate in the graphical visualization in Figure \ref{fig:sens_er_1}.
-This Figure was produced under a simulation where $\frac{\lambda_4}{\lambda_3} < 1$, implying that 2SLS is a better choice than OLS in reducing inconsistency for the ACE.
-The x-axis shows the IR, while the y-axis tells us the degree of unobserved confounding as captured by $\gamma$.
-Focusing on the y-axis, the position of the black dotted line, our anchor point, gives us the plausibility of $\gamma^I$ by comparing to $0.5 \times \gamma_B$ (red), $\gamma_B$ (purple), and $1.5 \times \gamma_B$ (blue).
-We can see that the degree of unobserved confounding required for ambivalence is roughly 60\% of the benchmarked confounding.
-We obtain 60\% by comparing the y-intercept of the purple line ($\approx$ 0.25) with the y-intercept of the dotted black line ($\approx$ 0.15).
-Looking at the x-axis, this works in favor of 2SLS as the corresponding inconsistency calculated by $\frac{\theta^B\phi^B}{\gamma^B} < 1$ unless the true degree of unobserved confounding is less than that of the benchmarked $\gamma$.

-Lastly, we will address the legend labels for which we have one for each line.
-"Benchmarked ER Violation" is the benchmarked exclusion restriction violation as quantified by $R^2_{Y \sim Z|X,W,U}$ while "ER Violation Required" tells us the value of $R^2_{Y \sim Z|X,W,U}$ required to return to ambivalence at the given multiplier.
-The comparison of the required numbers and the benchmarked violation gives analysts information to judge the plausibility of ambivalence.
-For example, on Figure \ref{fig:sens_er_1}, the degree violation required to return to ambivalence given $M = 1$ (0.061) is roughly 2.3 times the observed benchmark of 0.026.